-New drug prospect offers hope against hookworm infectionsJuly 3rd, 2012 in Diseases, Conditions, Syndromes /
+New drug prospect offers hope against hookworm infectionsJuly 3, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A drug candidate that is nearing clinical trials against a Latin American parasite is showing additional promise as a cure for hookworm, one of the most widespread and insidious parasites afflicting developing nations, according to a collaborative study at UCSF and Yale University.